andodet/anddt/content/post/2020-03-03-caching-shiny-plots.md

   - 5 concurrent users with cache *disabled*

-After running all the above scenarios (making sure to flush the cache each run via `docker exec -it cahce redis-cli FLUSHALL`), a number of folder containing logs for each session will be created. `shinyloadtest` already has builtin functions to import, parse and compute relevant metrics from these log files. *Total session time* will be the main
+After running all the above scenarios (making sure to flush the cache each run via `docker exec -it cachce redis-cli FLUSHALL`), a number of folder containing logs for each session will be created. `shinyloadtest` already has builtin functions to import, parse and compute relevant metrics from these log files. *Total session time* will be the main